THEFZNKHAN/Algorithms/DP/README.md

 1. **Overlapping Subproblems**: The problem can be broken down into smaller, repeating subproblems.
 2. **Optimal Substructure**: The optimal solution of the problem can be constructed from the optimal solutions of its subproblems.
 3. **Memoization**: Storing the results of expensive function calls and reusing them when the same inputs occur again.
-5. **Space Optimization**: Space optimization is a technique used in dynamic programming to reduce the amount of memory used by the algorithm.
-Instead of storing the results of all subproblems, we only store the results of the most recent subproblems that are necessary to compute the current problem
+4. **Space Optimization**: Space optimization is a technique used in dynamic programming to reduce the amount of memory used by the algorithm.
+Instead of storing the results of all subproblems, we only store the results of the most recent subproblems that are necessary to compute the current problem.

 ### Common DP Problems